kuhu42/crm/README.md

 # Client Realtionship Management (CRM) Software
 The primary objective of the CRM (Customer Relationship Management) software is to streamline the end-to-end transport process for an e-commerce company, ensuring efficient and transparent operations.
-The software aims to enhance the customer experience, optimize inventory management, and improve overall operational efficiency by addressing key aspects of the transport process.
+The software aims to enhance the customer experience, optimise inventory management, and improve overall operational efficiency by addressing key aspects of the transport process.

 ## Main Enhancements
 1. __Accurate Lead Score Calculation:__ Using ML Algorithm for most accurate results